USS Block Island (CVE-21): Construction and commissioning

 Block Island was launched on 6 June 1942 by Seattle-Tacoma Shipbuilding Corporation in Tacoma, Washington, under a Maritime Commission contract; sponsored by Mrs H. B. Hutchinson, wife of Commander Hutchinson.
 She transferred to the United States Navy on 1 May 1942 and commissioned on 8 March 1943, with Captain Logan C Ramsey in command.

 Aircraft carried

 Block Island had capacity for up to 24 fighter and anti-submarine aircraft normally a mixture of Grumman Wildcat and Avengers with composition dependent upon the mission.
 The squadron had the callsign VC-25 USN (Composite Squadron Twenty Five).

-When she was utilised in a ferry role, she could carry up to 90 aircraft depending on aircraft type.
+When she was utilized in a ferry role, she could carry up to 90 aircraft depending on aircraft type.

 Service history

 Departing San Diego, California in May 1943, Block Island steamed to Norfolk, Virginia, to join the Atlantic Fleet.
-She then made two trips from New York City to Belfast, Ireland, carrying Republic P-47 Thunderbolt fighters.
+She then made two trips from New York City to Belfast, Northern Ireland, carrying Republic P-47 Thunderbolt fighters.